Skip to main content

 Terminal Float

-The Terminal Float function is used to add Cash to a POS (usually so the operator has sufficient cash to give change to customers).
-It records the Cash amount transferred from the Safe to the Terminal.
-Float Bags can be created using the Cash Management – Bag Tenders function at the back office.
+The Terminal Float function is used to add cash to a POS (usually so the operator has sufficient cash to give change to customers).
+It records the cash amount transferred from the Safe to the Terminal.
+Float Bags can be created using the Cash Management - Bag Tenders function at the Back Office.

 POS